Table Cloth Fort and Tea Party

 For our tea party, we made banana bread and cookies.
-The cookie pack was a gift from their aunt.
+If you want my favorite sugar cookie recipe you can find it here.

 Why banana bread for a tea party?
 Well, just look: